 All services provided are based on the needs of the family with the goal of giving families in crisis the tools to stay together.

 New Jersey Department of Children and Families, Division of Child Protection and Permanency.

 The Comprehensive Outpatient Counseling program provides individual, family, and group counseling to children, adolescents, adults, and families to address personal conflicts, relationship problems and face life challenges.
 Counseling is provided to adults and children age 5 and older.

 The Comprehensive Counseling program's professionally trained counselors are dedicated to providing support to individuals dealing with:

-United Way of Camden and Gloucester Counties, NJ Department of Children and Families, Division of Child Protection and Permanency, NJ Office of Victim-Witness Advocacy, Medicaid, and Client Fees.
+NJ Department of Children and Families, Division of Child Protection and Permanency, NJ Office of Victim-Witness Advocacy, Medicaid, and Client Fees.